Mission Statement and Principles

 Tryouts and Roster Formation

-We hold tryouts for the following year's 12U and older tournament teams in late August, 10U tournament team tryouts in late winter/early spring and MiddleEssex and the 8U tournament teams in May.
+We hold tryouts for the following year's older age group tournament teams in late August, 12U and 10U tournament team tryouts in late winter/early spring and MiddleEssex and the 8U tournament teams in May.

 The tryout framework outlined above is subject to change along with the competitive softball landscape.
 We no longer will have separate tryouts for spring and summer teams, but will seek to accommodate players with restricted or seasonal availability in the team format that is most appropriate for them.
 We also will seek to get interested players who are not available during the summer involved in our fall league teams that participate in the Charles River Softball League.
 The fall season consists of Sunday morning doubleheaders and is generally more relaxed than the spring and summer.